NandhaKishorM/language-model-training-on-habana/README.md

 ```
 go to **https://<your instance public ip4 >:8888**
 5. run train.ipynb
+# Language Model Architecture
+Open-Domain chatbots are the need of the hour.
+Most of the enterprise chatbots are closed domain chatbots and are not capable of understanding deep human conversational context and does't have any persona.
+The main difference between a closed domain and an open-domain is the understanding of the complex sentenses and long conversational engagement.
+The framework is called **Blender**.
+It has **3 distinctive features.**
+1. Consistent persona throughout the conversation.
+2. Empathetic conversation
+3. Factual information.
+Eg: Wikipedia
+**Recipes of an open-domain chatbot**
+1. Blended Skill Talk(BST)
+2. Generation Strategy
+BST mainly focus on the understanding the users emotions, knowledge and switching tasks according to the conversation of the user.
+Like Serious to funny.
+Generation Strategy is to **minimize perplexity** during training the neural network.
+It measures how well the model can predict or generate next words.
+Short text can be considered as dull while long text can be considered as arrogant response.
+An optimal beam length is choses and the value is in between 1-3.
+**Transformer architectures**
+Three types of transformer based architecures.
+1. Retriever - Find the next best dialogue.
+Eg: Poly-Encoder
+2. Generative - A seq2seq architecture used for generating response instead of picking from a fixed set.
+3. Retrieve-and-refine -  A new approach for read or access external knowledge other than what is embedded in our model. it is also sub-categorized as **1. dialogue retrieval and 2. knowledge retrieval**.
+The response will be retrieved for utterance based on the retrieval mechanism and then passed the input sequence to the generator by adding special separator token in the sequence.
+This is the flow of **Dialogue retrieval.** Generators are capable of producing vibrant language than high probability utterance. **Knowledge retrieval**, it retrieves from the large knowledge base.
+They used the proposed model Wizard of Wikipedia task.

 # Benchmarking Habana Gaudi Accelerator Vs Tesla P100 from Colab
 ## Training